 Snacks, water fountains and quick service restaurants are all available throughout the park and easily accessible, even during crowded parts of the day.

 If you’re looking for a signature treat, Granny’s Apple Fries were invented at LEGOLAND.
-They’re Granny Smith apples sliced and cooked like french fries, dusted with cinnamon and some secret ingredients and served with a vanilla dipping sauce.
+They’re Granny Smith apples sliced and cooked like french fries, dusted with cinnamon and some secret ingredients, and served with a vanilla dipping sauce.
 There is also a Churro Stand.

 You won’t find many adult beverages in this kid-friendly park, but the Knights’ Smokehouse BBQ maintains a growing collection of craft beers (they serve wine, too) and is a popular dining location.
 (You can smoke in LEGOLAND, but only in the designated area — all other parts of the park are smoke and alcohol-free.)